JonathanP341/Cryptography/README.md

 1) Caesar Cypher
 2) Vigenere(Not done)

-To run Caesar Cypher program just use input, to run Vigenere change text in file.
+To run Caesar Cypher program just use input, to run Vigenere change text in Vigenere.txt which can be found in the src folder.